 I love any upcycling idea!
 Can I just tell you how much?
-I love to see peoples creative juices flowing to make functional and original piece of decor or furniture.
+I love to see peoples creative juices flowing to make a functional and original piece of decor or furniture.

 For example, I used to live on the second level of an apartment building, but my front door is on the 1st level at the bottom of a flight of stairs (very townhouse-like).
-There really was’t room for an entry table to store items like my purse, keys, etc.
+There really wasn’t room for an entry table to store items like my purse, keys, etc.

 Materials you will need:

 - Paint roller kit

 - Makita Power Drill